mrWh1te/Botmation/README.md

 ### BotAction

+What you'll spend the majority of your time working with.
+These factory produced functions are how you control the bots.

 A `BotAction` is an async function (returns a promise) that uses a Puppeteer `Page` instance to crawl & interact with the web page (browser tab).
 They are de-coupled from the `MationBot` class and implement the `BotAction` interface.
 They are produced from factory methods following the `BotActionFactory` interface.
 That makes them customizable.
 These bots have a Declarative `actions()` method that is produced from the `BotActionsChainFactory` method.
 It's similar to the "pipe" syntax in RxJS, but we are not passing the result/output of one `BotAction` to the next.
 Hence, it's a chain of resolving promises.

-However, it's flexible, given the linear nature of chains.
+It's flexible, given the linear nature of chains.
 It's possible for a `BotAction` to represent another chain of `BotAction`'s, by re-using the `BotActionsChainFactory`!
 In theory, you can do this over and over, infinitely, chains of chains of chains.

 ### Selectors